crdcamp/HindSite/README.md

 print(f'Weights: {weights}') # Testing the weights
 ```

-Now we can actually begin messing around with the Monte Carlo Simulation.
+Finally... we can actually start playing around with the Monte Carlo Simulation.